Introduction

 What to know when writing the description:

-Depending on the details of your proposal, you may need to submit attachments for your application to be considered, in addition to this completed form.
-Review the following information to determine which of the attachments listed here apply.
+Depending on the details of your proposal, you may need to submit attachments to the completed application form for your application to be considered.
+Review the following information to determine which of the attachments listed here apply to your proposal.

 National Register Determination of Eligibility.
-This only applies if your resource is a Property, as explained above [National Register of Historic Places Status section], and if it is not already listed in the National Register of Historic Places.
-If not, you may submit either the Determination of Eligibility Worksheet which should be completed by your SHPO or THPO; or your SHPO can provide you with, in lieu of the worksheet, a letter containing its recommendation concerning the property’s eligibility for the NRHP.
-(See the National Register of Historic Places section above).
+This only applies if your resource is a Property, as explained above [National Register of Historic Places Status section], and if it is not already listed in the National Register of Historic Places (NRHP).
+If it is not listed in the NRHP, you may submit either the Determination of Eligibility Worksheet (see Supplemental Documents above) which should be completed by your SHPO or THPO; or in lieu of the worksheet, your SHPO or THPO can provide you with a letter containing its recommendation concerning the property’s eligibility for the NRHP [National Register of Historic Places section].

 Property Owner Consent.
 If the person completing this application form is not the property's owner, the owner must provide written consent for the property to be considered for inclusion in the Network.
-Templates of owner consent forms can be found in the Supplemental Documents section above.
+Templates for owner consent letters can be found in the Supplemental Documents section above.

 Note: All materials must be submitted in the Adobe PDF format.
-Do not submit jpeg/jpg image files, Microsoft Word documents, or other files in non-Adobe PDF formats.
+Do not submit Microsoft Word documents; separate jpeg, jpg, tiff, png or other types of image files; or any other digital files in non-Adobe PDF formats.

 Application Process